npm/npm/README.md

 This is just enough info to get you up and running.

-More info available via `npm help` once it's installed.
+Much more info available via `npm help` once it's installed.

 ## IMPORTANT